Home « Frequently Asked Questions

 Plates indicated as Restored were personally done by myself under TagDr.com.
 You may see abbreviations such as TU (touched up), XH (extra hole), NOS (new old stock), EX (excellent condition), Natural (meaning only one year sticker seen on a multi year tag) or YOM (year of manufacture) that will be in the description of some Georgia tags when you click on the plate to enlarge the photo.

-A. I accept all major credit cards through PayPal even if you don't have a PayPal account.
+- A. I accept all major credit cards through PayPal even if you don't have a PayPal account.
 My store checkout is secure and I never see your personal credit card information.
 And no, you can't give me your CC info over the phone or through email.
 You need to use the cart and secure store checkout.
 If you prefer to send a check or money order, (POSTAL Money Order ONLY PLEASE) email me a list of the plates you're interested in and I'll mark them Sold from my end.
 Some checks may have a wait period to clear, with the exception of current ALPCA members.
-Postal money orders can be purchased at your post office.
+Postal money orders can be purchased at your post office, and the reason I request them only is because I'm at the post office every day so they can be negotiated and my bank is geographically undesirable.

-A. Yes, I'm always on the lookout for nice plates for the store, so should you have plates laying around, please shoot me pictures of what you have and I'll make an offer IF they're something I can use.
+- A. Yes, I'm always on the lookout for nice plates for the store, so should you have plates laying around, please shoot me pictures of what you have and I'll make an offer IF they're something I can use.
 NO JUNK PLEASE.
+I won't respond to an email saying I have a 1930 Minnesota plate. (example only) Would you be interested in buying it?
+I need a picture.
+I will respond to ALL emails that include a picture whether I'm interested in buying or not.

-A. Naw, I'm finally retired from restorations, but did enjoy the thousands of them that I did over the years. (well, probably not all of them.
+- A. Naw, I'm finally retired from restorations, but did enjoy the thousands of them that I did over the years. (well, probably not all of them.
 Some were pretty rough which can be seen on the revolving before and after's on the tagdr site) So these days I'm working my online license plate store.
-It's work trying to keep up with inventory but I really enjoy it.
+It keeps me busy trying to keep up with inventory but I really enjoy it.

 Being somewhat of a late bloomer on the internet (2001) I immediately found out there were lots of folks really into plates.
 Prior to this, I honestly thought I was the only guy on earth into tags.
 Soon after that, I discovered the license plate club, ALPCA, and joined immediately.
 It's opened all kinds of doors, and I highly recommend the club to anyone and everyone who shares an interest in license plates.
 License plate collecting IS the greatest hobby on the planet. www.alpca.org